B4ldur-ts/smart-booze/README.md

 # smart-booze
-A smart alcohol testing device to measure and control your alcohol consummation
+A smart alcohol testing device to measure and control your alcohol consumption